rocktronica/heartballoon.wedding/sections/registry.md

 A hashtag is a way for us to share photos with each other quickly on Instagram.
 Upload your photo to Instagram, add the hashtag, and post it!
 Search the hashtag to see all the photos with that hashtag. # ❤️🎈💯

+### Will there be a photographer?

+Yes, a professional photographer will be present to take photos throughout the day.
+She'll be there to capture the ceremony and take group photos of our families and friends, including one big group photo of everyone together after the ceremony.
+We're also hoping she'll catch a lot of great candid photos too!

 ### What should I wear?

 This is an outdoor picnic.
 There is no need for you to dress up—you should feel free to dress however you feel comfortable.
 In case you were curious, Leia will be wearing a dress, but not a formal wedding gown, and Tommy will likely wear chucks with a suit and no jacket.
 The day might be warm and the night can get chilly.
 Make sure to check the weather beforehand. 😎